Donnie518/Andulir/README.md

-Here's an English version of the `README.md` file for your project, "Andulir":

----

 # Andulir

 **Andulir** is a minimalistic, collaborative API automation testing tool designed for `Spring Boot` and `Spring Cloud`.
 It is tailored for small development teams and individual developers, aiming to streamline the API testing process.